hopsparser/hopsparser/scripts/README.md

-For each `{config_name}.yaml` file in `{configs_dir}` and each `{treebank_name}` directory in `{treebanks_dir}` (containing files named `/.*(train|dev|test)\.conllu/`), this will create a `{out_dir}/{treebank_name}-{config_name}` directory containing the trained model and the parsed train and test set.
-It will also create a summary of the performances of the various runs in `{out_dir}/summary.tsv`.
+For each `{config_name}.yaml` file in `{configs_dir}` and each `{treebank_name}` directory in `{treebanks_dir}` (containing files named `/.*(train|dev|test)\.conllu/`), this will create a `{out_dir}/{treebank_name}-{config_name}` directory containing the trained model and the parsed train and test set and a `{out_dir}/best` directory containing the results of the best runs for each treebank.

 Treebank-specific configs can be provided by putting them in sub-directories of `{config_dir}`: config files in `{config_dir}/{prefix}` will only be used for treebanks with names starting with `{prefix}`.
-This is useful for instance when working with UD data, where file names start with a langcode.
+This is useful for instance when working with UD data, where file names start with an ISO 639 language code.
 In that case, config files found in `{config_dir}/en` will be used for `en_ewt-ud-{train,dev,test}` but not for `fr_gsd-ud-{train,dev,test}`.

-You can also specify a number of rand seeds with `--rand-seeds seed1,seed2,…`, in which case the summary will report descriptive statistics (mean, standard deviation…) for every configuration, treebank and additional args combination and `{out_dir}/best` will contain the results of the best runs.
+You can also specify a number of rand seeds with `--rand-seeds seed1,seed2,…`.

 The `--device` flag is used to specify the devices available to train on as comma-separated list.
 The script runs in a rudimentary task queue which distributes the train runs among these devices: every run waits until a device is available, then grab it, trains on it and releases it once it is done.

 To make several runs happen concurrently on the same device, just specify it several times e.g.
 `--devices "cuda:1,cuda:1"` will maintain two training process on the GPU with index 1. `"cpu"` is